 - the deletion of graduate programs

-- major changes to existing graduate programs (Academic Program Reviews website)
+- major modifications to existing graduate programs (Academic Program Reviews website)

 Changes to graduate programs (major and minor)

 The following are the required approval steps to make changes to a graduate program.
-These changes may include admission requirements, course or milestone requirements, changes to fields, or the introduction of a new program option, such as co-op.
+These changes may include admission requirements, course or milestone requirements, changes to fields or specializations, or the introduction of a new program option, such as co-op.
 All program changes require the completion of the Graduate Studies Program Revision Template (docx).

-- A department/School representative (Graduate Coordinator/Officer/Chair) completes the Graduate Studies Program Revision Template (docx), detailing the proposed changes to the program, the rationale, and updated Calendar copy.
+- A department/School representative (Graduate Coordinator/Officer/Chair) completes the Graduate Studies Program Revision Template, detailing the proposed changes to the program, the rationale, and updated Calendar copy.

-- Changes to courses and milestone requirements may also require the submission of the SGRC Course/Milestone-New/Revision/Inactivation form (instructions below).
+- Changes to courses and milestone requirements may also require the submission of the SGRC Graduate Studies Course/Milestone Form (instructions below).

 - Once department/School-level approval for the program changes has been received (although departments are welcome to contact GSPA even earlier to discuss proposed changes), the department representative forwards the template to the Academic Officer in GSPA (Trevor Clews).
 The Academic Officer will review the proposed change(s) with subject matter experts in the GSPA to ensure that any possible implementation issues or outstanding questions are addressed early in the approvals process.
 Feedback about the proposed change(s) will be sent to the department by the Academic Officer.